vityobug/homelab/apps/paperless-ngx/README.md

 `migrate-data.yml` I used this to migrate data from docker volumes to the paperless PVCs.
 I disabled WAL archiving because PSQL throws an error when attempting to upload the archive to STORJ's S3 For now I'll perform only manual backups, as I do not write too much data.

+* Made some changes to the manifests so I can use this in ArgoCD